oniani/oniani.github.io/content/weblog/privacy-for-the-web/index.md

 +++
 title = "Privacy for the Web"
 date = 2020-01-03

-[extra]
-toc = true
 +++

-A few words concerning the privacy on the web.

-NOTE: The blogpost will get occasional updates, when needed.

-Here are my recommendations for the web privacy.
+Just wanted to make a few suggestions and options for improving the web privacy:

 - Lightweight Privacy: Emphasis on Usability and Speed